precice/calculix-adapter/docs/get-adapter.md

 2. Edit the `Makefile` to set the paths to dependencies.
    - If you have the CalculiX source in `~/CalculiX/` and the dependencies in your global paths, you don't need to change anything.
-   - Otherwise, set `CCX` and, if built from source, the include and lib flags for the dependencies.
+   - Otherwise, set `CCX` and the include and lib flags for the dependencies.
-   - Read below if you are [using GCC 10 or later](#compiling-with-gcc-10-or-newer).
 3. Clean any previous builds with `make clean`.
-4. Build with `make` (e.g. `make -j 4` for parallel).
+4. Build with `make` (e.g., `make -j 4` for parallel).
 5. You should now have a new executable `ccx_preCICE` in the `bin/` folder of the adapter.
 You may move this file to a path known by your system, or [add this to your `PATH`](https://unix.stackexchange.com/a/26059/36693) (careful when doing this!).

 ### Building the adapter with PaStiX

-Since version 2.17 of CalculiX, it is possible to link the PaStiX solver for increased performance, mostly through GPUs.
+CalculiX can link to the PaStiX solver for increased performance using GPUs.
 Building the adapter with PaStiX is quite tedious, as most dependencies of PaStiX and PaStiX itself must be built from source.
-Check our [detailed instructions on building the adapter with PaStiX](adapter-calculix-pastix-build.html).
+Check some [instructions on building the adapter with PaStiX](adapter-calculix-pastix-build.html).

 ### Makefile options

 The adapter is built using GNU Make.
 The `Makefile` contains a few variables on top, which need to be adapted to your system:

-{% version %}
-The variables `YAML_INCLUDE` and `YAML_LIBS` are only relevant up to the adapter v2.20.1.
-{% endversion %}

  1. `CCX`: Location of the original CalculiX solver (CCX) source code ("src" directory)
     - Example: `$(HOME)/CalculiX/ccx_2.20/src`